 • Bringing along food, drinks, pets, or unruly children could be considered disrespectful and distracting.

-• Following the house rules can be crucial, so buyers might be prepared to remove shoes, steer clear of personal property, and ask permission before snapping photos.
+• Following the house rules can be crucial, so buyers should be prepared to remove shoes, steer clear of personal property, and ask permission before snapping photos.

-• Being polite and personable to the hosting agent can put potential homebuyers in a more favorable light.
+• Being polite and personable to the hosting agent can help potential homebuyers appear in a more favorable light.

 • Maintaining a poker face can be helpful during the open house process.
 If homebuyers spill the beans about how much they love the property, it could make negotiations tougher if and when they make an offer.